 We pop open bcvlandg Map to see what it contains.
 From the outer boundaries of the data, it is clearly a map with layers showing data in British Columbia.
 Experienced GIS people will also note the horizontally "stretched" appearance it has, which is characteristic of data in Latitude / Longitude coordinate system.

 Switching to the Info pane, we see that Manifold has imported the drawings and assigned Pseudo Mercator projection, shown using red font to emphasize it is just a temporary placeholder, to the map, as well as to all of the drawings in the map.

 We begin by georegistering one of the drawings.

 We pop open the drawing called 15 Drawing to see what it contains.

 We drag and drop the 15 Drawing into the map we created, that uses Bing streets as a background.
-The drawing appears as a dot off the coast of Africa, clearly indicating the projection it uses is not Pseudo Mercator.
+The drawing appears as a dot off the coast of Africa, marked with a magenta arrow in the illustration above.
+That shows the projection it uses is not Pseudo Mercator.
 Experienced GIS people will guess that the drawing might use the Latitude / Longitude coordinate system, since Lat / Lon data often appears as a dot off the coast of Africa when the data is interpreted as Pseudo Mercator.

 We press the coordinate system button to assign the correct coordinate system.